-I have increased the disinfection frequency of harnesses, helmets, climbing shoes.
+I have increased the disinfection frequency of harnesses, helmets, and climbing shoes.

 During the tour hand sanitizer will be available to all of my guests.

 When traveling by car it will be necessary to wear a mask.
-The use of the mask is recommended in refugios, cable cars and in situations of close contact.
+The use of the mask is recommended in mountain huts, cable cars, and in situations of close contact.
 Outdoors, however, keeping the right safety distance from each other, the mask will not be necessary.

 If you don’t feel well and your body temperature exceeds 37° please give up the tour.
 Even if you have been in contact with someone who is sick, I invite you to give up.

 Severe acute respiratory syndrome Coronavirus-2 (SARS-CoV-2) is the name given to the new 2019 coronavirus.

 • COVID-19 is the name given to the disease associated with the virus.

 • SARS-CoV-2 is a new strain of coronavirus that has not previously been identified in humans.